GoogleChrome/web.dev/src/site/content/en/blog/hardware-accel-animations/index.md

 SVG is a great addition to any website, and now those interactions with SVG can be more performant.
 As of Chromium 88, Chromium will join the likes of Firefox to enable hardware-acceleration by default on SVG animations.
 What do you, the developer, need to do?
-Nothing — this will be automatically applied for SVG animations in Chromium 88+.
+Nothing—this will be automatically applied for SVG animations in Chromium 88+.

 ### Example